 Anora

-I struggled to watch this, not because it was emotionally difficult, but because, as it turned out, there are three parts to this film, which, using a graphic metaphor, started out with spray paint on the side of a dumpster, transitioned to colored comedic sharpies on good paper, to a master stroke of oil on an expensive canvas.
+I struggled to watch this, not because it was emotionally difficult, but because, as it turned out, there are three parts to this film, which, using a graphic metaphor, started out with spray paint on the side of a discarded dumpster, transitioning to colored comedic sharpies on drawing pads, to a master stroke of oil on an expensive canvas.
 I was at first disgusted, then entertained (slightly) with the comic relief, and emotionally punched by the last scene.
 But, all that work to get to that brief interlude was not worth it.
 At all.
 On the other hand, Yuriy Borisove's taciturn performance was deeply beautiful.
 He didn't have to say a word to express his perfect love for Anora.
+You could feel the love.
+The Academy Award for Best Actor in a Taciturn Role.